Pragun Akhil Jindal: The Black White & Grey

-The book, titled 'The Black White & Grey - Re-Coloring The Rupiah', authored by Pragun Jindal and published by Money Worries, looks at the black money menace and ways to curb it.
+The book was authored by Pragun Jindal and published by Money Worries.
+It looks at black money in India and seeks ways to curb it.

-In this book, the author unfolds this dark world, which eats into an idea of an equal world where the rich get richer staying on the dark side while the poor are marginalized.
+Jindal depicts a world where the rich get richer staying on the dark side while the poor are marginalized.
 There are tricks to keep the cover of darkness intact and every time an effort is made to lift the veil, the tricks become sharper.

-This book looks at the world that thrives in the shadows, fueled by money that exchanges hands in the dark and never gets reported – "The Kala Dhan."
+This book looks at the world that thrives in the shadows, fueled by money that exchanges hands in the dark and never gets reported.

 The Black White & Grey being launched at Indian Habitat Centre.

-Senior Congress Leader Manish Tewari, Former Central Board of Direct Taxes Chief Sudhir Chandra and political commentator Paranjoy Guha Thakurta on 13.12.2016 formally launched the book which attempts to debunk "a lot of lies, unknown facts and baseless rumours about Black Money".
+Senior Congress Leader Manish Tewari, Former Central Board of Direct Taxes Chief Sudhir Chandra and political commentator Paranjoy Guha Thakurta formally launched the book on December 13, 2016 which attempts to debunk "a lot of lies, unknown facts and baseless rumours about Black Money".
 "A delinquent like poverty only affects the poor, unemployment affects those who are unemployed, alcoholism and drug abuse affect those who devour them, black money is a hitch which does not affect persons who amass 'black dough' but it affects the common man in the populace," said the author at the launch event held at India Habitat Centre in New Delhi.

 The Smart Artist

 The Smart Artist is an Artbuzz Studios production and publication launched along- side the India Art Fair 202 to promote the Art-preneurs in India.

-The book aims at assisting 'Artrepreneurs' build a career as a holistic artist, guiding them through expert eyes of industry professionals and perspectives of experts.
-This book is a product of research that will help creative professionals to establish themselves in a more organized and informed fashion as it’s never too late to be a smarter artist!
+The book aims at assisting 'Artrepreneurs' build a career as a holistic artist, providing guidance from industry professionals and experts designed to help artists grow as entrepreneurs.
 Pragun is a contributor in the book and deals with financial aspects in Art & Artists.

 Personal life

 Jindal stays in New Delhi along with his parents and grandparents.
-He completed his schooling from the prestigious Shri Ram School in New Delhi.
+He attended the Shri Ram School in New Delhi.

 Shri Jayant Sinha MOS Civil Aviation with the author.

 Jindal graduated from the University Of Delhi with a first class degree in Bachelor Of Commerce Gt (Honours) and LLB.
 He was conferred with a LL.M in International and Commercial Trade from the University of Buckingham.
-He also majored in Finance, Tax and Accountancy.
+He majored in Finance, Tax and Accountancy.